adopted-ember-addons/ember-infinity/README.md

 As a result of this new approach, we can intelligently store your route state to provide you the ability to cache and invalidate your cache when you need to.

-Note: You do not need to pass an action into infinity-loader.
+Note: You do not need to pass an action into infinity-loader component anymore.
 We handle that internally now.
 You can still pass a closure action `infinityLoad` if you must do so.

 ```js
 import Route from '@ember/routing/route';